CJBR-97/CJBR-97.github.io/docs/prompting.md

 <figure>
   <img src="{{site.url}}/assets/images/ai/Gnome.png" alt="A hunched gnome with a lot of character, clutching a quaint shortbow" width="640"/>
-  <figcaption style="text-align: center; font-style: italic; color: grey;"> A hunched gnome with a lot of character, clutching a quaint shortbow
+  <figcaption style="text-align: center; font-style: italic; color: grey;"> A hunched gnome with a lot of character, clutching a quaint shortbow.
   </figcaption>
 </figure>